 - The Employees’ State Insurance Act, 1948.

-Startups also often hire consultants or freelancers in addition to full time staff, hence employee policies should cover all employment details with regards to employees both fulltime and part time.
+Startup businesses also often hire consultants or freelancers in addition to full time staff, hence employee policies should cover all employment details with regards to employees both fulltime and part time.

 5. Ensuring protection of intellectual property